 - Vitamin C tabs, Tylenol 500mg, and other unexpired medicines and vitamins (cough medicine, children’s cold medicine, daily vitamins)

 - Newborn and adult pampers

-- Canned tuna, canned milk, canned spaghetti sauce/pasta, canned tomato sauce and other canned foods (unexpired)
+- Canned tuna, canned milk, canned spaghetti sauce/pasta, canned tomato sauce and other canned, dried, or boxed foods (unexpired)

 - Beans, rice in 10 or 20 lb packages